Claim SOL - What It Means, Why It Happens, and How To Do It Safely

 For more details on how we approach security, see our security documentation.

-How claiming SOL works (high-level)
+How claiming works on Solana (high-level)

 1. Your wallet is scanned for accounts that can be closed